If you’re unhappy with the strength of your home internet connection, you could benefit from a Wi-Fi booster.

 First, check if your slow internet isn’t because of a problem with your home broadband connection or your router.
 A good way to find this out would be to run an internet speed test while you’re right next to your router.

-Alternatively, you can visit our internet connection problems guide to see if you can fix the issue yourself.
-But if you haven’t had the correct training, don’t attempt anything that an engineer should really be doing, such as rewiring your phone socket.
+Alternatively, visit our internet connection problems guide to see if you can fix the issue yourself.
+But if you haven’t had the correct training, don’t attempt anything that an engineer should be doing, such as rewiring your phone socket.

 If your internet speed seems fine after testing it next to your router, go to the room or area that you’re having issues with, and test it again to see if it’s any slower there.
 If so, a Wi-Fi booster might be what you need.